 As Steger told, globalization has brought many great changes to the world such as giving development opportunities to developing countries.
 However, globalization has also been challenged in many ways.
 On the economic level, it is not as some people claim, everyone will benefit from this set of social processes.
 The so-called “free trade”, whether the profits generated are fairly distributed within and among countries remains unclear.
 What is more, global investors often use the fragile systems of finance and banking to make huge profits from emerging markets in developing countries.
 The Matthew effect brought about by the free market (the rich get richer, the poor get poorer) and global economic inequality have to make people question the idealized image of globalization.
 At the political level, the self-determination rights of nation-states are increasingly being influenced or even influenced by huge multinational corporations, and multinational corporations often have their own political forces behind them.
 In the post-colonial era, is colonization proceeding in a more concealed manner?
 On the cultural level, in the face of a strong Western culture, where should the local culture go?
 It is a test for people living in a weak culture.
 Should they embrace Western culture and deny local culture, or should they absorb and retain some?

 Under the premise of maximizing benefits driven by globalization, the working conditions of factory workers have also been compressed to the extreme.
-Although the factory will not actively require employees to work overtime, fewer working hours means fewer wages.
+Although the factory will not actively require employees to work overtime, less working hours means less wages.
 Young people who come from the countryside for the purpose of making money are willing to work 7 days a week, more than 10 hours a day.
-Similar condition for office workers, ”996” is the unwritten rules which means you have to work from 9 a.m. to 9 p.m., and six days per week.
+Similar condition for office workers, ”996” is the unwritten rules which means you have to work from 9a.m. to 9p.m., and six days per week.

 Steger, M. B.(2003).
 Globalization: A very short introduction.
 London: Oxford University Press.